-You can send MySQL Shell logging information to the console to help with debugging.
+From MySQL 8.0.17, you can send MySQL Shell logging information to the console to help with debugging.
 Logging messages sent to the console are given the verbose: prefix.
 When you send logging information to the console, it is still sent to the application log file.